mdascenzo/hpc-workflows/README.md

 conda install anaconda-client
 ```

-Once Conda is installed, all required dependencies can be installed using the following commands.
+Once conda is installed, all required analysis dependencies can be installed using the following commands.
 ```
 git clone https://github.com/
 cd workflows